How Germany Works: Getränkemarkt

 I took stock of the situation and considered the possibilities.
 German supermarket design leaves a lot to be desired, from confusing organisation of products to tiny checkouts with barely enough space to pack one bag, let alone the entire weekly shop.
 It was not too mad a notion for the shop to have reconfigured and the particular aisle I needed could now be found at the other end of the store.
 This had happened more than once in the last year, continual optimisation of my local supermarket has left me wandering the store with a glazed look, muttering “where the hell is the nutmeg?” on more than one occasion.

 Yet, that was nutmeg, it might be a favourite of German dinner tables, but the aisle I was looking for was integral to the weekly shop, bottled water.
 Germany consumes carbonated bottled water at astonishing rates, go to any German home and you will find cupboards, even entire rooms, packed to the rafters with fizzy water, in various strengths of carbonation.
-The phenomena of Germany and bottled water is hard to explain, with its origin potentially dating to the discovery of medicinal fresh water springs in the middle ages and the growing popularity of these locations during the nineteenth century.
+The phenomenon of Germany and bottled water is hard to explain, with its origin potentially dating to the discovery of medicinal fresh water springs in the middle ages and the growing popularity of these locations during the nineteenth century.
 For whatever reason, Germany has come to enjoy bottled water more than tap, to the point that many non-Germans find ordering a simple tap water in a restaurant a harrowing and psychologically damaging experience.
 For myself, I knew that if I returned without the bottled water, I might as well not return at all.

 There was nothing for it but to ask a store colleague, something of a Russian roulette experience, going from my previous customer service interactions.
 I opted to find a younger worker, hoping that their youth would counter my poor German grammar and penchant for lazy pronunciation.
-There are few things less punishing than being schooled by a stoney faced supermarket worker on the correct pronunciation of die Pflaume (Plumb).
+There are few things less punishing than being schooled by a stoney faced supermarket worker on the correct pronunciation of die Pflaume (Plum).
 Luckily, I found just such a colleague, carefully arranging tins of tuna with the same look I had carried throughout my tenure in retail.
 “Where can I find the bottled water?”
 I enquired.
 “Getränkemarkt, across the street” he said, eyes still fixed on the shelf in front of him.
 I guessed from his tone, it was not the first time he had been asked that same question today.

 The Getränkemarkt is a peculiarly German concept that either speaks to the German desire to impose rigid order on a chaotic world or the influence of rabid consumerism.
 Both might be the actual answer.
 Walk or drive the streets of Germany and visitors will often see signs directing them to all manner of Getränkemarkt.
 Basically, these are stores dedicated to beverages of all kinds, full size supermarkets just for drinks.
 This might be a contradiction in the idea of one stop shop convenience stores, but when the country in question has a love affair with both beer and bottled water, it begins to make sense.